nats-io/nats-general/GOVERNANCE.md

 Maintainers will be added to the NATS GitHub organization.

 ## Approving and Merging PRs
-All PRs must receive approval from at least two maintainers prior to merging.
+All PRs must receive approval from at least one maintainer prior to merging.

 ## Changes in Governance
 All changes in Governance require a 2/3 majority organization vote of the maintainers.